 Offering a Settlement Quickly

-After you have been involved in a Birmingham truck accident, you may be surprised at how quickly an insurance company offers you a settlement for your injuries.
+After you have been involved in an Alabama truck accident, you may be surprised at how quickly an insurance company offers you a settlement for your injuries.
 Insurance agencies do this for several reasons.

 First, after an accident, you are probably still shaken up and not thinking straight.
 The quicker that an insurance company offers a settlement, the better the likelihood that it catches an accident victim off guard.
 Shortly after your wreck, a settlement offered by the insurance company may sound like a good deal.